jasonbrianhall/wizardscastle/WIKI.md

 Q: What does the Runestaff do?
 A: The Runestaff allows you to teleport within the castle.

+Q: How far away from the origin is this version?
+A: It has been significantly enhanced but has kept the basic structure.

 ### Technical FAQs

 Q: Can I play the original BASIC version?